userleutner/RDNets/README.md

 ## Authors

-The code was developed in cooperation by:
+The code was developed in cooperation of:
 - Sarah Leutner
 - Detlef Groth